 We bought our tickets at Kunming West Passenger Bus Station (Xi Bu Ke Yun Zhan).
 It’s best to take a taxi here (¥25), as it’s quite far away.

 The tickets were about ¥208 one way.
-You can only buy one way here.
-We took the 8pm bus.
-While it was supposed to take 12 hours, it took 16.
+You can only buy one-way tickets at the station.
+We took the 8pm bus, and while it was supposed to take 12 hours, it actually took 16.
 This was because the two drivers were chatting all night and then pulled over for 3 hours to nap, instead of taking shifts (???).
 I’m not sure if this is a regular occurrence, or if it was just delayed this one time!

 We had planned for one day to hike up a mountain, but due to the bus ride being longer than anticipated, we didn’t have time to do so.
 I think that would have been wonderful, but it is what it is.
 If you’re planning on going to Shangri La and are interested in climbing the mountain, there are plenty of places in town to get taxis and information about getting there.

 I think it’s important to note that about half of Shangri La’s old town was destroyed in a 2014 fire, so there’s a lot of reconstruction going on.
 The town is less crowded than it used to be, which means it’s a little harder to find tourist infrastructure.
 We enjoyed the old town nonetheless.

 If you want to go to the bigger monasteries, they’ll come with a hefty price tag.
 We decided to skip those, as there are beautiful ones all around the town just waiting to be discovered (and they’re free!).
 Wander around and see what you stumble upon!

 This was actually a WONDERFUL move.
 Although we didn’t have sleeper seats, we were able to see the scenery that we had missed on the way up.
 The winding roads reminded me of buses in Nepal.
-That, mixed with the Tibetan culture we had just seen, made my heart ache for my heart home!
+That, mixed with the Tibetan culture we had just seen, made my heart ache for the Himalayas!

-Shangri La wasn’t the Himalayan hidden gem I was hoping to stumble upon, however, it was a really nice weekend trip.
+Shangri La wasn’t what I had expected it to be, however, it was a really nice weekend trip.
 It was just enough of a taste of the Himalayan culture I have grown to love, and it was a fantastic way to spend the weekend.